 Castaway Cay: This name might sound familiar.
 Does Disney’s private island in the Bahamas ring a bell?
 This island is located closest to the Magic Kingdom.
 Whether Disney named this island after the one in the Bahamas (1997) or vice versa is unknown.

 Beachcomber Island: This island might be the most interesting to Disney fans.
 It is located closest to the Polynesian & Grand Floridian and was once home to a wave machine!
 Dick Nunis, then Vice President of Park Operations, wanted waves and surfing on his new beautiful beaches.
 Unfortunately, the waves caused beach erosion, and the machine was expensive to maintain, leading to its eventual removal.
-Remnants of the wave machine are still visible within the trees and bushes, and some of the machinery remains under the Seven Seas Lagoon surface.
-However, this wasn’t the last wave machine at Walt Disney World.
-A more modern version of the wave machine found a home at Typhoon Lagoon in 1989.
+According to former Walt Disney Imagineer Scott Girard, the Wave Machine was canceled due to significant beach erosion, as well as structural and hydraulic problems with the sub-surface paddles that created the wave motion.

 Additional Information from Former Imagineers Tom K. Morris and Scott Girard